EGR314Team308/EGR314Team308.github.io/TeamOrganization.md

 4. Interact with other teams in order to learn new methods and suggestions
 5. Design and construct a product that can be added to each team member’s portfolio of engineering experience

+<b>Our team discussed what goals we sought to achieve in EGR 314, either academically or professionally.
+The goals were listed and the team selected the 5 goals that were the most important to them.
+These are what make up the Team Charter.</b>

 Mission Statement: